-Louis Lowenstein, the Simon H. Rifkind Professor Emeritus of Finance and Law, was an eminent scholar, professor, and philanthropist who began his illustrious career as a corporate lawyer in New York and became one of the country’s most influential critics of financial misconduct on Wall Street.
+Louis Lowenstein, LL.B.’53, an eminent scholar, professor, and philanthropist who began his illustrious career as a corporate lawyer in New York and became one of the country’s most influential critics of financial misconduct on Wall Street, died on April 18, 2009 in New York at age 83 from pancreatic cancer.

+Lowenstein was a highly influential scholar and teacher who mentored generations of Law School students, both as a beloved professor and also as chairman of the board of directors of the Columbia Law Review.
+His Law Review experience began in the early 1950s, when he was editor-in-chief of the publication.
 He taught courses on corporations, corporate finance, and accounting.

-Lowenstein joined Columbia Law School in 1976 as a lecturer in law and joined the Law School faculty in 1980.
-He served as chair of the board of directors of the Columbia Law Review.
-His experience with the Law Review began in the early 1950s, when he was editor-in-chief of the publication while attending the Law School.